Abby3017/discussionForum/content/eng/central/commerce_and_industries/AIC.md

 These are certain terms and conditions to avail **Atal Incubation Centres** as your own startup funded by Government.

 If you want to read full guidelines for **Atal Incubation Centres**.
-You can have a look at [Guidelines][1]
+You can have a look at [Guidelines][1].

-You can also check the official site of [NITI Aayog][2] for Application for Atal Incubation Centres
+You can also check the official site of [NITI Aayog][2] for Application for Atal Incubation Centres.

 [1]: https://s3.ap-south-1.amazonaws.com/thepolicy/policyFiles/AIC_Guidelines_2017.pdf
 [2]: https://niti.gov.in/content/atal-innovation-mission-aim